garrandall/popular-music-data/tracks/i-ll-be-foxy-brown-jay-z.md

 Murder she wrote, and keeps the heat close
 Firm nigga, we 'posed to be the illest on three coasts Familia, bigga than Icos
-Y'all, Danny DeVitoes, small niggaz
+Y'all, Danny DeVitoes, small niggas
-All I see is the penny heaters, that's all niggaz
+All I see is the penny heaters, that's all niggas
 No shark in this year raise it bigga
 Fifteen percent make the whole world sit up and take notice, Na Na take over